jharwell/sierra/docs/src/tutorials/plugin/platform/plugin.rst

      - Yes

-     - During stage 2, on some platforms (e.g., ROS) you need to be able to extract the # of robots that will be used for a given :term:`Experiment`/:term:`Experimental Run` in order to correctly setup the execution environment.
-So, given the experimental definition object, extract the # robots that will be used.
+     - During stage 2, on some platforms (e.g., ROS) you need to be able to extract the # of agents that will be used for a given :term:`Experiment`/:term:`Experimental Run` in order to correctly setup the execution environment.
+So, given the experimental definition object, extract the # agents that will be used.

    * - population_size_from_pickle()

      - Yes

-     - During stage 5, there is no way for SIERRA to know how many robots were used in a cross-platform way, because different platforms can write different XML tags capturing the # robots used for a specific experiment.
+     - During stage 5, there is no way for SIERRA to know how many agents were used in a cross-platform way, because different platforms can write different XML tags capturing the # agents used for a specific experiment.
 So, given an unpickled experiment definition, extract the
-       # robots used.
+       # agents used.

-   * - robot_prefix_extract()
+   * - agent_prefix_extract()

      - No

-     - Return the alpha-numeric prefix that will be prepended to each robot's numeric ID to create a UUID for the robot.
+     - Return the alpha-numeric prefix that will be prepended to each agent's numeric ID to create a UUID for the agent.
 Not needed by all platforms; if not needed by your platform, return None.